 Setting key Explanation GroupNameMembers A string representing a group name to which the string "Members" has been appended.
 The specified group's membership is to be set to the valuelist.
 The string MUST be an alphanumeric string as defined in the ABNF specified here.
 GroupNameMemberof A string representing a group name to which the string "Memberof" has been appended.
 The specified group is to be made a member of each group in the valuelist.
 The string MUST be an alphanumeric string as defined in the ABNF specified here.
 Value For GroupNameMembers, the SIDs or names of users and groups which the group MUST contain.
 For GroupNameMemberof, the SIDs or names of groups which the group MUST be a member of.
-2.4.2.1 or to the GROUPNAMESTRING ABNF syntax specified here.
+Each Value MUST conform to the syntax of the SID as specified in [MS-DTYP] section 2.4.2.1 or to the GROUPNAMESTRING ABNF syntax specified here.